plusAK/fridgefone/README.md

 * [X] Input Ingredients
 * [X] Generate Recipes from list of current ingredients
 * [X] Favorite Recipes Secition
-* [X] allow select for specific ingredients to generate recipes
+* [X] Allow select for specific ingredients to generate recipes

 The following **optional** features are implemented: